 Jeremy and Ana Van Beelen

 I am the oldest of six siblings.
-I was born in Queretaro Mexico.
+I was born in Queretaro, Mexico.
 I lived at the Pan de Vida orphanage for about 11 years.
-The reason why I lived at Pan de Vida was because my family did not stay together.
 My father was an alcoholic and my mother was a victim of my father’s abuse.
 Before my father became an alcoholic he used to be a very good jeweller.
-We used to have what we wanted.
-We talked a lot about material things because it was a very good paying job for my dad.
-But then my father started having economic problems.
-He could not pay some of our expenses.
-My dad was getting really desperate about it.
-The problem got worse and my dad found the only answers to those problems in alcohol.
-He started drinking very often and every time he got drunk he would beat my mother up.
-He started getting drunk every weekend and then he would be drunk for a month at a time.
-Sometimes my dad had some money, which with we would by food, but my dad spent a lot of it on alcohol.
-My mother couldn’t handle my dad’s beatings and his negligence towards us.
-My mother decided to leave my father.
-She took my two little brothers and my little sister and left us to be with our dad.
-I was 10 years old.
+We used to have what we wanted, but then my father started having economic problems and could no longer pay our expenses.
+He turned to alcohol and started drinking very often, always resulting in abuse of my mother.
+My mother could no longer handle my dad’s beatings and his negligence towards us, so she left, taking only my little two brothers and little sister.
+The three of us siblings were left with our dad.

-My dad’s return to alcohol kept happening for the next 3 years.
-My dad could not have a stable job or own a house.
-We had to jump from place to place.
-I stopped going to school because the responsibility that I had did not let me do things that I really wished to do.
-It was okay until one day when I was 13, I found my dad in one of the rooms in the house inhaling some sort of glue.
+My dad’s return to alcohol prevented him from keeping a stable job or owning a house.
+So we jumped from place to place.
+Soon, I stopped going to school because the responsibility that I had did not let me do things that I really wished to do.
+I managed until one day I found my dad inhaling some sort of glue, with my little brother in the same room.
 It really scared me.
-My little brother was inside the room as well.
-I took my brothers and sisters and I went to ask for help from one of my neighbours.
-I asked my neighbour to take me to the government social services office so I could talk to them about our situation so that they could take us to a place where we could be safe.
-I asked her that because somebody told me about those offices before.
-The next day she took us and I told the officials about our lives.
+I took my brothers and sisters and I went to ask for help from our neighbour.
+She took us to the social services office so I could explain our situation to them.
 It was really hard for me to leave my dad.
-I didn’t want to do what my mom did to him but I felt that I had to.
-I took my brothers and sisters with me and I was not going to let anybody separate us.
-Because of my persistence in this the social services officials took us to Pan de Vida, an orphanage that promotes the family structure and accepts families into its home.
-This happened to be a Christian orphanage as well.
-It has been a different story ever since.
+Because of my persistence in not letting them separate us as siblings, they took us all to Pan de Vida, an orphanage that promotes family structure.
+My life story has been different ever since.